PyICe-ADI/PyICe/docs/tutorials/tutorial_8_bench_config_management.rst

     test_components.add_component(lab_components.Agilent_34908A("AGILENT_34908A"))
     test_connections.add_connection(test_components.get_components()["AGILENT_3497x"]["BAY1"], test_components.get_components()["AGILENT_34908A"]["BAY"])

 This is just our first connection.
 There will likely be dozens of declared connections for a given test.
 Once all components and their connections are declared, the connections can be stored in a PyICe logger for storage in a SQLite database.
 For details on how to make a logger, see tutorial_2_logging.
+To reduce redundant information in the database, it is recommended to add the connections to a metadata table.
+For more info on that, see tutorial_9_metadata_logging.

 .. code-block:: python